 The global and independent platform for the SAP community.

-Many companies that currently run a more or less well-functioning SAP R/3 system know that maintenance of ERP/ECC 6.0 and SAP Business Suite 7 will be discontinued as of 2025.
-However, many are only dealing with it as a low priority.
-Why?
+Many companies that are currently operating a more or less functional SAP R/3 system know that maintenance and support for ERP/ECC 6.0 and SAP Business Suite 7 will end in 2025.
+However, many companies are not really doing anything about it.
+Why is that?

 Julia Rettig, Nagarro